seanschoi/mininet_sshmitm/README.md

 ### Run the mininet CLI

-Start the mininet topology as defined in `sshmitm.py` by running `sudo python sshmitm.py`.
+Start the mininet topology as defined in `sshmitm.py` by running `./run_mininet.sh` script or running `sudo python sshmitm.py`.
 The topology contains 3 hosts attached to a single switch with the following definitions.
 ```
 host_name ip  mac_address
 h1  192.168.0.3 00:00:00:00:01